-We have only a very part-time staff member, Doreen Lowe, in Scotland so the work of running the Mamie Martin Fund falls to the Trustees, who are all volunteers.
-They are helped by a small band of other volunteers, whose assistance is greatly appreciated.
+We do not have any staff in Scotland so the work of running the Mamie Martin Fund falls to the Trustees, who are all volunteers.
+They are helped by a growing band of other volunteers, whose assistance is greatly appreciated.

 Richard Robinson is our Video Volunteer and some of his work can be see in the two of the videos we’ve published – Benadeta and the Thompson Girls.
 Richard’s background is in rural development and the environment.
 Recently he has been involved in local Scottish community projects addressing climate change, which led him to learn basic video-editing skills.